Are doctors offices required to have EMR?

 The Impact of EMR on Doctors’ Workflows

-Electronic medical records (EMRs) have had a significant impact on the daily workflows of doctors.
+Electronic medical records (EMRs) have significantly impacted doctors’ daily workflows.
 While EMRs offer many potential benefits, such as improved patient care and increased efficiency, they also pose some challenges, such as increased administrative burden and decreased face-to-face patient interaction.

 Impact on Daily Workflows